cocos/cocos-docs/source/en/getting-started/install.md

 ## Download Cocos Creator

-You can visit the download link on [Cocos Creator products homepage](http://cocos2d-x.org/products#creator) to download the installer file of Cocos Creator.
+You can visit the download link on [Cocos Creator products homepage](http://cocos2d-x.org/products#creator) to download the installer for Cocos Creator.

 Double click the downloaded installer to install Cocos Creator.